• Skip to primary navigation

 • Rice Dishes: Egg Fried Rice, or Macau Baked Portuguese Chicken Rice.

-• Meat Dishes: Soy Sauce Chicken, Oven-Roasted Char Siu or Air Fryer Char Siu, or Chinese Roasted Pork Belly.
+• Meat Dishes: Soy Sauce Chicken or Chinese Roasted Pork Belly.

 FAQ

-To make Hong Kong-style Macaroni Soup spice, season the finished dish with chili oil or chili crisp to taste.
+To make Hong Kong-style Macaroni Soup spicy, season the dish with chili oil or chili crisp.

 📖 Recipe